autosit/autosit.github.io/_posts/2019-04-25-synthetic.md

 ## Proposed Tasks for the MSc thesis

 In the MSc thesis the main goal will be to investigate the role played by attitude in the simulation-based detection.
+Tasks include:

-The main challenge is to identify how existing machine learning methods can be adapted to the joint detection and pose recognition problem.
+* Identify how existing machine learning methods can be adapted to the joint detection and pose recognition problem.
 References such as (Sans-Muntadas 2019) may serve as inspiration.
+* Train a machine learning method to recognize attitude
+* Obtain a test data set.
+It is important that the test set is recorded such that a ground truth is available for pose, meaning that synchronization with other sensors and/or GPS/compass must be sufficiently accurate.
+* Test the joint detection and attitude recognition method, and quantify performance.
+* Write report.

 ## References
 * Tangstad, E. (2017). "<a href="https://brage.bibsys.no/xmlui/handle/11250/2452113">Visual Detection of Maritime Vessels.</a>" MSc thesis, NTNU.